 - You could bring the virus home on your hands or clothes.

 Both strains of RVHD have been recorded all over the UK.
 All pet rabbits should be vaccinated against both strains.
 There is no way of predicting where the next outbreak will strike, and no practical way of shielding your pet rabbits from all the possible sources of infection.
 Vaccination is the only way to be safe.

 How can I protect my rabbits against RVHD?

 RVHD vaccines are very effective.
-Your rabbits can currently be protected against both strains of RVHD by vaccination any time from five weeks of age, with a booster every 12 months when part of the Myxomatosis-RHD vaccine.
+Your rabbits can currently be protected against both strains of RVHD by vaccination any time from 30 days of age (previous advice was 5 weeks), with a booster every 12 months when part of the Myxomatosis-RHD vaccine.
 The separate RVHD2 vaccine is every 6-12 months.
 An increasing number of vaccines are becoming available, consult your vet for the best combination currently available.

 If you are about to obtain a young rabbit that hasn’t yet been vaccinated:

 - Follow the advice given in the vaccinations section

 - Don’t use second-hand hutches or equipment without finding out what happened to the previous occupant.